Hackers Revving Up For Connected Car Era

 - What is the liability of the manufacturer?
 There are many ways for vehicle software to be updated, ranging from wired to over-the-air updates.
 Should a software security vulnerability be brought to the manufacturer’s attention but an accident occurs before the update can be provided to drivers (or during the update rollout period), what will be manufacturer’s liability?

 - What Will Insurance Coverage Look Like?
 While cyber insurance has seen exponential growth in recent years, insurers are struggling with what falls within cyber coverage and what should be covered under existing insurance products.
 It remains unclear how insurance coverage will evolve in the auto space and whether it will be sufficient given the risk hackers pose to connected cars.
+When sorting out insurance policies you may want to make sure that the policy also covers any possible trips you may need to make to a shop that specializes in auto repair in Arvada, CO, or ones in your local areas that also provide a similar service should you need any repairs to be made.

 - Is Anyone Thinking About Privacy?
 The cost of connected cars is data – lots of it.
 Drivers will be asked to provide significant amounts of personal data to manufacturers to “customize” their driving experience.
 Everything from geo-location, trip itinerary, etc. will potentially be disclosed to the manufacturer.
 Depending on the type of information, hackers may be tempted to steal this information and sell it on the dark net.
 Given the potentially granular detail that can be pulled from the connected car of the future, it is unclear how this information can be used to harm drivers not to mention the potential compliance issues connected with global privacy regimes.

 - Using Vehicles As A Weapons.
 There is a real concern that criminals and terrorists may use connected vehicles as weapons to spread fear and destruction.
 Given the anonymity and low cost associated with hacking, there are concerns that this may be a tempting option.
 It is unclear at this stage how much collaboration exists between auto manufacturers, regulators and security agencies on this issue.
+Luckily, however, there are ways to make your car more physically secure using the services of a locksmith Lexington or a similar locksmith in your area.
+This will prevent hackers from physically getting into your car, making it harder to use in an attack.

 It is clear that connected cars are here to stay and will continue to evolve.
 Auto manufacturers are working hard to offer innovative products to drivers and hoping, in the process, to get a leg up on the competition.
 However, security has to be a primary focus in any product development and rollout – otherwise the cost can be very high for the auto manufacturer, the driver and public.